Lucasbnas435/nasa-space-apps-challenge-2025/README.md

 ### 3\.
 Correlation Analysis and Feature Selection

-To further refine the feature set and reduce model complexity, a correlation analysis was performed:
+To refine the feature set, reduce model complexity, and improve performance, a two-step feature selection process was conducted:

-  * A heatmap was generated to visualize the correlation between features.
+* **Correlation Analysis:** A correlation matrix was generated and visualized as a heatmap.
+This helped to identify features with high multicollinearity and to understand the linear relationships between the features and the target variable.

-  * The correlation of each feature with the target variable was calculated.
-  * Features with low correlation to the target or high multicollinearity were dropped.
-The following 20 columns were removed in this step:
-    ```
-    "koi_impact", "koi_duration", "koi_srad_err1", "koi_time0bk_err1", "koi_tce_plnt_num", "koi_time0bk", "koi_depth_err1", "koi_slogg_err2", "koi_impact_err1", "ra", "dec", "koi_depth_err2", "koi_kepmag", "koi_srad_err2", "koi_srad", "koi_slogg", "koi_impact_err2", "koi_steff", "koi_slogg_err1", "koi_tce_delivname_q1_q17_dr25_tce"
-    ```
+* **Model-Based Feature Importance:** To capture more complex, non-linear relationships, a preliminary **RandomForestClassifier** was trained on the preprocessed training data.
+The model's `feature_importances_` attribute was then used to rank features based on their predictive power.

+Combining the insights from both analyses, 20 features deemed to have low predictive importance were removed, resulting in a more focused and effective dataset for the final model training.

 ### 4\.
 Model Training and Evaluation